What does a Commercial Roofer do?

 Responsibilities:

-- Read and interpret blueprints, architectural plans, and specifications to determine the layout of the roof and the materials to be used.
+- Read and interpret blueprints, architectural plans, and specifications.

-- Ensure all work is completed in compliance with local building codes and safety regulations.
+- Ensure safety protocols are followed and that all work complies with local building codes and regulations.

 Qualifications